MAdnanM94/academic-website/content/publication/tmap/index.md

 abstract: We apply a mechanism design approach to the time minimization assignment problem studied in the operations research literature.
 A group of workers is to be assigned to tasks.
 Workers have preferences over tasks as well as scores that determine their compatibility with the tasks.
 Tasks have a priority schedule that is dependent on the workers’ scores.
 We introduce a notion of time taken to complete a task based on the weakest link principle and use the metric of time minimization as a means of comparison.
 We look at existing matching mechanisms and compare how they perform in terms of notions of stability and time minimization.
 We find inconclusive evidence of a particular mechanism outperforming the others in this regard

 # Summary.
 An optional shortened abstract.
-summary: We analyze the time minimization assignment problem through the lens of matching theory to incorporate notions of stability.
+summary: <br> We analyze the time minimization assignment problem through the lens of matching theory to incorporate notions of stability.
 We find inconclusive evidence of any particular mechanism outperforming any others.

 tags:
 - Matching